linuxserver-archive/docker-jackett-armhf/README.md

 ## Versions

++ **19.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/jackett
 + **11.06.18:** Ensure root ownership of Jackett files.
 + **09.02.18:** Add --NoUpdates flag.
 + **26.01.18:** Fix continuation lines.